 Doctrinal Homily Outline for the First Sunday of Advent

-Note: This is the first Doctrinal Homily Outline, written nine years ago.
-I’ll leave it just as it is, except for reviewing in my own prayer.
-To access the lectionary readings, click here
+Note: This is the first Doctrinal Homily Outline, written in 2012.
+I’ll leave it just as it is, except for reviewing it in my own prayer.
+To access the lectionary readings, click here.

 Welcome to Doctrinal Homily Outlines for the Year of Faith!
 This is a free service to help homilists prepare doctrinally rich and practically applicable sermons for each Sunday and Holy Day of Obligation during the Year of Faith, beginning with this First Sunday of Advent.